Accepted Students Information

 What about financial aid?
 How can I get an idea about financial aid coverage?

-If you would like an idea of what your financial aid package will look like, please contact Ms. Lisa Clark (clarkl@campbell.edu).
+If you would like an idea of what your financial aid package will look like, please contact Associate Director of Financial Aid Lisa Clark at clarkl@campbell.edu.
 While we don’t have exact numbers just yet, we can create an estimated package for you.

 I’m committed to Campbell, but now how do I find housing if I’m not familiar with Raleigh?

-This is a great question, and housing is a question we always get.
-I encourage you to join our Campbell Law Student Housing Facebook Group.
-Use your class GroupMe page, too.
-Last, if you’ve narrowed it down to a couple of places but have questions, post those in the housing group, because I guarantee other students have had the same questions or have the experience to answer them.
-You can also always reach out to us!
+We encourage you to join our Campbell Law Student Housing Facebook Group.
+You can also use your class GroupMe page once it is set up.
+If you’ve narrowed it down to a couple of places but have questions, post those in the housing group, because other students have had the same questions or have the experience to answer them.
+Finally, you can also always reach out to the Admissions team!

 What about parking?
 What is that like for students?